SutterStudios/PowerShell/README.md

 ## Modules

-You can find all the modules in this repository in the [SutterStudios PowerShell Gallery](https://www.powershellgallery.com/profiles/SutterStudios).
+You can find all the modules mentioned below in the [SutterStudios PowerShell Gallery](https://www.powershellgallery.com/profiles/SutterStudios).

 Below are the modules I have created with the short description of the module and a like to that modules dedicated repo.